You must be a certified diver with good diving skills to attend this workshop.

 - what ISO is and how it affects your images

-- camera shooting modes (Auto, Program, Shutter, Aperture, Manual)
+- camera shooting modes applicable for your camera (Auto, Program, Shutter, Aperture, Manual)

 - shutter speeds and apertures